 In 2009, the HHP Centre celebrated its tenth anniversary with a one-day conference in Amsterdam.
-Reminiscences, reflections, and impressions by the staff, students and other scholars can be found in the anniversary volume, Hermes in the Academy: Ten Years’ Study of Western Esotericism at the University of Amsterdam (Amsterdam University Press, 2009), which we are happy to offer you as a free download.
+Reminiscences, reflections, and impressions by the staff, students and other scholars can be found in the anniversary volume, Hermes in the Academy: Ten Years’ Study of Western Esotericism at the University of Amsterdam (ed.
+W.J.
+Hanegraaff and J. Pijnenburg; Amsterdam: Amsterdam University Press, 2009), which we are happy to offer you as a free download.

 In 2019, the HHP Centre celebrated its twentieth anniversary.
 In connection with this, the anniversary volume Hermes Explains: Thirty Questions about Western Esotericism was published.
 The volume was presented to Mrs. Drs.
 Rosalie Basten, the founder of the HHP Centre and mw. prof. dr. ir.
 K.I.J.
 Maex, Rector Magnificus of UvA at the ESSWE 7 Conference (July 2019) during the welcome reception at the Embassy of the Free Mind.

 This second anniversary volume seeks to make the modern study of esotericism known beyond specialist circles.
 Thirty major scholars in the field address a range of misconceptions, biases, and prejudices that are still associated with it, while showcasing the significance of esoteric currents in developing discourses on science, philosophy, religion and culture from antiquity to modern times.